 Seventh and eighth grade students are trained to understand and communicate the five biblical principles that our founding fathers used in the Declaration of Independence to fashion the Constitutional Republic of the United States of America.

-Seventh and sixth grade students take music everyday all year.
-Eighth graders take music three days a week all year.
+Middle school students have an opportunity to take Band, Strings or Choir.
 Middle school is dedicated to the valuable role that music plays in academics and life.

 Students are trained in biblical world view so they can articulate with clarity and conviction what they believe and why they believe it.